barterli/barterli_android/README.md

 3. Enjoy!

-4. License is yet to be decided - Will be eiher MIT License or Apache v2
+4. License is yet to be decided - Will be either MIT License or Apache v2